Cyber Warfare Engineers (CWE) are the highly-technical computer scientists and computer engineers who:

 Promotion opportunities are regularly available but competitive and based on performance.

-Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational credentialing and occupational opportunities in related fields in the civilian sector.
+Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields in the civilian sector.

 Wherever you are in your professional career, the Navy can help ease your financial burdens and advance your career with generous financial assistance and continuing education programs.
 Beyond professional credentials and certifications, Cyber Warfare Engineers can advance their education by: